DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies

 Keywords: multimodal large language model, visual tokenizer

 Abstract: The differing representation spaces required for visual understanding and generation pose a challenge in unifying them within the autoregressive paradigm of large language models.
 A vision tokenizer trained for reconstruction excels at capturing low-level visual appearance, making it well-suited for visual generation but lacking high-level semantic representations for understanding tasks.
 Conversely, a vision encoder trained via contrastive learning aligns well with language but struggles to decode back into the pixel space for generation tasks.
 To bridge this gap, we propose DualToken, a method that unifies representations for both understanding and generation within a single tokenizer.
-However, directly integrating reconstruction and semantic objectives creates conflicts, leading to degraded performance in both reconstruction quality and semantic performance.
+However, directly integrating reconstruction and semantic objectives creates conflicts, leading to degraded performance in both reconstruction fidelity and semantic accuracy.
 Instead of forcing a single codebook to capture both visual appearance and semantics, DualToken disentangles them by introducing separate codebooks for high-level semantics and low-level visual details, effectively turning their inherent conflict into a synergistic relationship.
-As a result, DualToken sets a new record of 0.25 rFID and 82.0\% zero-shot accuracy on ImageNet, and demonstrates strong effectiveness in downstream MLLM tasks for both understanding and generation.
-Specifically, our method outperforms VILA-U by 5.8% on average across ten visual understanding benchmarks and achieves a 10% improvement on GenAI-Bench.
-Notably, incorporating dual visual tokens consistently outperforms the use of a single token type in both understanding and generation tasks.
-We hope our research can offer a new perspective on leveraging dual visual vocabularies for unified vision-language understanding and generation models.
+As a result, DualToken sets a new record of 0.25 rFID and 82.0% zero-shot accuracy on ImageNet, and demonstrates strong effectiveness in downstream MLLM tasks for both understanding and generation.
+Specifically, our method surpasses VILA-U by 5.8 points on average across ten visual understanding benchmarks and delivers a 13% improvement on GenAI-Bench, attaining state-of-the-art performance among existing autoregressive unified models.
+Notably, incorporating dual visual tokens consistently outperforms using a single token type on both understanding and generation tasks.
+We hope our research offers a new perspective on leveraging dual visual vocabularies for building unified vision–language models.

 Supplementary Material: zip